cjprybol/reproducibility-via-singularity/README.md

 ```bash
 CMD --flag1 --flag2 argument1 argument2 ...
 ```

-To run that command from within the singularity container you can simply pre-prend the appropriate singularity command
+That command can be executed by the software inside of the container, instead of by the host software, by prepending the appropriate command
 ```bash
 singularity exec my_singularity_container.img CMD --flag1 --flag2 argument1 argument2 ...
 ```